What Researchers Did

 What They Found

-The study found that reperfusion microvascular ischemia, a common issue after successful recanalization of occluded arteries in acute myocardial infarction, is associated with poor left ventricular function and worse clinical outcomes.
+The study found that reperfusion microvascular ischaemia, a common issue after successful recanalization of occluded arteries in acute myocardial infarction, is associated with poor left ventricular function and worse clinical outcomes.
 Experimental and clinical data suggest that high concentrations of oxygen, specifically aqueous oxygen (1-3 mL O2/g) delivered directly to the coronary artery, can improve left ventricular function and reduce microvascular injury.

 Canadian Relevance